marazza-dev/poc-postMessage-armani/README.md

 ***Tailoor is listening for:***
 - `type: 'auth'`
-	Used to handle sharing user, language and country informations
+	Used to send Tailoor the user informations.
 ```ts
 	interface Message {
 		type: string,